wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 #### Execution paths

 You can view all execution paths in the component in a tabular format listed on top of the **Performance Forecast** pane.
-The table shows the entries in ascending order of the time it takes to process a single request in each path.
+The table shows the entries in descending order of the time it takes to process a single request in each path.

 ![Execution paths](../assets/img/references/performance-analysis/execution-paths.png){.cInlineImage-half}